-A Tip Sheet you must use to complete the above template is available and can be downloaded here.
+A Tip Sheet you must use to complete the above template is available and can be downloaded for the Bin Host priority here and for the Capacity and Logistics Development priority here.

 Additional information to support the application process can be accessed on the NFWF website's Applicant Information page.

-For more information or questions about this RFP, please contact: Kaity Goldsmith, Manager Marine Conservation kaitlin.goldsmith@nfwf.org
+For more information or questions about this RFP, please contact:

+Kaity Goldsmith, Manager Marine Conservation

+kaitlin.goldsmith@nfwf.org